jensengroup/xyz2mol/README.md

 ## Example usage

-Read in xyz file and print out the SMILES, but don't incode the chirality.
+Read in xyz file and print out the SMILES, but don't encode the chirality.

     xyz2mol.py examples/chiral_stereo_test.xyz --ignore-chiral